Last updated on July 1st, 2021

 pH 8.6 ± 0.2 @ 25°C (note the alkaline pH): An increased pH is used to enhance growth of Vibrio cholerae, because this organism is sensitive to acid environments.

-Procedure for the preparation of TCBS Agar
+Preparation of TCBS Agar

 - Heat with frequent agitation and boil for one minute to completely dissolve the medium.
 Do not over-heat the medium.

 - DO NOT AUTOCLAVE.